 Dillon Reservoir: Rules & Regulations

-- Any person 15 years of age or older is required to have a valid fishing license.
-Colorado Parks and Wildlife enforces all fishing regulations
+- Any person 16 years of age or older is required to have a valid fishing license.
+Colorado Parks and Wildlife enforces all fishing regulations.

-- Boaters must observe the Colorado (Watercraft) Vessel Code and Colorado Boating Regulations.
+- Boaters must observe Colorado boating statutes and regulations.

 - 30 mph speed limit: It is unlawful for any boat or vessel to travel at speeds in excess of 30 mph at any time under any circumstance, excluding law enforcement and emergency response operations.

 - Personal watercraft, including Jet Skis, are not permitted on Dillon Reservoir.

 - Boat operators are required by state law to carry safety equipment specified for the size and type of boat, which includes person flotation devices (PFDs), navigation lights, backfire flame control, fire extinguishers, audible devices such as whistles, and muffler and ventilation systems.